SiddhataPatil/Todo/README.md

 Submitted by: **Siddhata Patil**

 Time spent: **9** hours spent in total
 [Excluding time for Android Studio installation and learning its features.
-I was used to working with Android sdk using eclipse before;]
+Before, I only used Android sdk using eclipse;]

 ## User Stories